 The special purpose operators with function syntax where the call below uses named arguments can be called with named arguments (with the specified names), or with positional arguments (the inputs of the functions are in the order given in the calls below).

 The time derivative of .
 If the expression is a scalar it needs to be a subtype of Real.
 The expression and all its time-varying subexpressions must be continuous and semi-differentiable.
+An exception is when the operator reinit (Operator 3.27) is activated, as not even states are continuous.
 If is an array, the operator is applied to all elements of the array.
 For non-scalar arguments the function is vectorized according to section 10.6.12.

 [For Real parameters and constants the result is a zero scalar or array of the same size as the variable.]